fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

     pip install -U "fastplotlib[notebook]"

 We strongly recommend installing ``simplejpeg`` for use in notebooks, you must first install `libjpeg-turbo <https://libjpeg-turbo.org/>`_.

+- If you use ``conda``, you can get ``libjpeg-turbo`` through conda.
-If you are on linux you can get it through your distro's package manager.
-For Windows and Mac compiled binaries are available on their release page: https://github.com/libjpeg-turbo/libjpeg-turbo/releases
+- If you are on linux you can get it through your distro's package manager.
+- For Windows and Mac compiled binaries are available on their release page: https://github.com/libjpeg-turbo/libjpeg-turbo/releases

+Once you have ``libjpeg-turbo``:

 .. code-block::